dalguete/docker/README.md

     New link to be used:
     https://rtcamp.com/tutorials/linux/ubuntu-postfix-gmail-smtp/

-  * Also necessary to check the next link as could be some problems
+  * Also necessary to check the next link as could be some problems:

     http://databasically.com/2009/12/02/ubuntu-postfix-error-postdrop-warning-unable-to-look-up-publicpickup-no-such-file-or-directory/

-  * In you want to add a disclaimer to all emails sent by the server, follow this
+  * In you want to add a disclaimer to all emails sent by the server, follow this:

     http://www.howtoforge.com/how-to-automatically-add-a-disclaimer-to-outgoing-emails-with-altermime-postfix-on-debian-squeeze